kezenator/adventofcode/README.md

    * Again I was distracted at work and wasn't prepared and only started about 2 minutes past.
 Had a chance to do well here if I was available a bit earlier.
+4. Input validation.
+   * Too long.
+Unrated.
+   * Again distrated at work.
+Didn't start until 3:08.
+   * Then discovered it was a boring validation puzzle and gave up.
+   * Input validation - super important - but also super boring as it's **real world** shit that professional people have to deal with.
+     I've spend too many years dealing with that to find it fun.
+   * I'm glad it's a puzzle - it shows of what you need to deal with - but that doesn't mean it's fun for a 39 year old with experience.
+   * Has proved that my scan(...) utility is really well suited for these puzzles - separating delimitation (e.g. take_digits()) from parsing/validation (e.g. ensure it's six digits long)